Information for Passengers: Please Read Before Travelling

-The on-board boutique (actually two cabinets!) is situated on the Upper Deck close to the stairs.
+The on-board shop is located in the Saloon Bar (Sundeck).
 You will find traditional Burmese handicraft, clothes and object d'art.
-There are also available a range of merchandising designed for Rv Paukan 1947, Camera Films, Insect Repellent and other useful items.
+There are also available a range of merchandising designed for Rv Paukan 2007, Camera Films, Memory Sticks, Insect Repellent and other useful items.

 The shore excursions are organised and accompanied by the Ship Manager and other members of the hotel staff.
 For some cruise programmes we offer the service of a qualified English Speaking Guide.
 Passengers who prefer to visit the site by themselves are welcome to come and go from the ship as they like, but they must return on time for the next sailing time as written in the Daily schedule.
 The captain 15 minutes prior to casting off will sound the ship’s horn to warn the passengers of the imminent departure.

 - When visiting Buddhist sites you are required to walk barefoot therefore we recommend wearing a slip-on or slipper shoes that are easy to take off.
 The code of conduct wants you to dress modestly and wear cloths covering shoulders and legs.

 - We at AYRAVATA CRUISES are concerned to preserve and respect the local culture.
 We invite you also to do the same and in order to avoid spoiling the children we kindly ask you to not give any present.
 Any time we stop in a river village we make a donation to the village chief that will use the funds for the benefit of the community included the children of course.
 If you wish to contribute to the donation you are welcome and the Ship Manager will assist you on this.

 - All transactions on board are in US$.